kimulaco/vanilla-smoothie/README.md

 Scroll to a specified destination.

 For `target`, selector or offset is entered.
+When the selector is specified for the `target`, the target element is focused after scroll.

 Refer to [Option](#option) for option parameter.